 Duke University (1972) Professor, Social and Health Psychology

-Dr. Wortman has completed two large-scale prospective studies on conjugal loss, one of which includes psychological, physiological and cognitive measures.
-She has recently completed a book, Late Life Widowhood in the United States, which focuses on this work.
-She has also conducted several studies on how people react to the sudden, unexpected loss of a spouse or child.
-Her research demonstrates that compared to control respondents, those who experience the sudden, traumatic death of a spouse or child show enduring difficulties in many areas of their lives.
+Dr. Wortman has completed several studies on how people are affected by the sudden, unexpected death of a spouse, child, or parent.
+She has authored five books, including one on traumatic bereavement, as well as more than 100 articles and book chapters, most dealing with grief, loss and trauma.
+Her research confirms that those who experience the sudden, traumatic loss of a family member show enduring difficulties in nearly all areas of their lives.
 On the basis of these studies, Dr. Wortman received an award from the Science Directorate at the American Psychological Association and the National Science Foundation.
-This award was designed to recognize the achievements of women in science.
+This award recognizes the achievements of women in science.